l0k9j/11575/content/p/decisions.md

 title=Decisions
 hide_page_title=1

+List of decisions from official authorities about illegal practices by large technology companies.
-**This is a work in progress**.
+**This is a work in progress** (list is not reviewed, incomplete and focuses on Facebook only).
-To suggest corrections or new entries, please [create a new issue on github](https://github.com/l0k9j/11575/issues).
+*To suggest corrections or new entries, please [create a new issue on github](https://github.com/l0k9j/11575/issues)*.

 {% raw %}
 <div id="search">